-Ground Sweet and Sour Chicken is a quick healthy version of popular Chinese takeout.
+Ground Sweet and Sour Chicken is a healthy version of Chinese takeout.
 Chicken stir fry in the same great sauce with less calories and work!

 The only thing better than making classic Chinese Food Recipes at home is making them with a healthy twist.
 You get all the delicious flavors in a lightened up version, just like our wildly popular Ground Orange Chicken.
 We’ve got more lighter versions of your family’s favorite take out dishes coming to the site, including this new Ground Sweet and Sour Chicken recipe.

 This Ground Sweet and Sour Chicken recipe is kid-friendly dish with little heat and just the right amount of tang.
 It’s made with common pantry items and no special ingredients to buy.
 Made with ingredients you already have on hand, this is an easy go-to recipe for busy weeknights or whenever you need dinner fast.